markcampanelli/hands-on-learning/README.md

-# hands-on-learning
+# Hands-On Learning
-Forging opportunities for hands on learning by reconceived schooling.
+Forging opportunities for hands on learning through reconceived schooling.

 ## Motivation
 > Are you frustrated by the devolution of contemporary schooling?